pkmn/engine/src/lib/gen1/README.md

 Showdown's `Pokemon.moveSlot`, it also stores data from the cartridge's `battle_struct::Move` macro and can be used to replace the `PlayerMove*` data.
 Move PP is stored as a full byte instead of how the cartridge (`battle_struct::PP`) stores it (6 bits for current PP and the remaining 2 bits used to store the number of applied PP Ups).
-PP Up bits do not actually need to be stored on move slot as max PP is never relevant in Generation I.
+PP Up bits don't actually need to be stored on move slot as max PP is never relevant in Generation I.

 #### `Status`

-Bitfield representation of a Pokémon's major [status condition](https://pkmn.cc/bulba/Status_condition), mirroring how it is stored on the cartridge.
-A value of `0x00` means that the Pokémon is not affected by any major status, otherwise the lower 3 bits represent the remaining duration for Sleep.
+Bitfield representation of a Pokémon's major [status condition](https://pkmn.cc/bulba/Status_condition), mirroring how it's stored on the cartridge.
+A value of `0x00` means that the Pokémon isn't affected by any major status, otherwise the lower 3 bits represent the remaining duration for Sleep.
 Other status are denoted by the presence of individual bits - at most one status should be set at any given time.